kexiZeroing/kexiZeroing.github.io/src/blog/learn-from-advent-of-vue.md

 const myGlobalVariable = inject('myGlobalVariable')
 </script>
 ```

-> [Solving Prop Drilling in Vue](https://alexop.dev/posts/solving-prop-drilling-in-vue): Instead of event buses, use Pinia for state, composables for logic, and provide/inject for component trees.

 ### How to Use Provide/Inject
 Vue’s Provide/Inject API is a powerful feature that allows components to share data without prop drilling.
 It is not meant for global state management but rather for local component hierarchies.